Andrew Dudum: Controversies

 In 2024, Dudum drew both praise and some criticism for a social media post in which he encouraged companies to hire student protesters involved in anti-Israel demonstrations.
 He later clarified his statement as support for peaceful protest and free speech.

 In 2025, his San Francisco donut shop, George's Donuts & Merriment, drew local backlash after a $1 million Hims & Hers donation to President Donald Trump's inaugural committee became public.

+In mid-2025, Hims & Hers Health faced increased scrutiny after its partnership with Novo Nordisk ended, with both companies citing differing views on compounded GLP-1 weight-loss drugs.
+Reuters and Bloomberg reported that despite the termination, Hims continued its expansion and reaffirmed annual guidance.
+Following legal conflict between the companies, an agreement was reached in March 2026 for Hims to sell Novo Nordisk weight loss products through their online platform.